-Hopefully this glossary will help you to understand the terminology used, as they can sometimes be misleading or confusing.
+Hopefully the information on this page will help you to understand the terminology used, as it can sometimes be misleading or confusing.

 Qualifications in England are on the Regulated Qualifications Framework (RQF).
 Vocational qualifications usually begin with the word: Award; Certificate; or Diploma.
 These terms relate to how much content is covered as part of the qualification i.e. its size.
 They do not relate to progression.

 If you are planning on working towards a regulated qualification, make sure the organisation you sign up with is an approved centre with an awarding organisation which is regulated by Ofqual.
 You could carry out an online search on review websites for past learners' feedback (however, bear in mind that they might not all be genuine).

 You can check out these tips to find a legitimate qualification provider.

 A programme of learning which is supported by a person or an organisation (i.e. a trade/professional body or an awarding organisation).

 It might not be recognised by others, and is only a regulated qualification if it is on a regulated qualification framework (RQF).